elfalehed/ptools/README.md

 here you can find the role of each one :

-- ToKnow.pas : A pascal script can help you with few technical stuff -
+- ToKnow.pas : A pascal script can help you with few technical stuff
+- ArrayUtil : A set of tools to manipulate arrays

 ## TO-DO'S:
 - Complete the ToKnow tool
 - Check for better resources,  documentations
 - Start the dictionary tool

-## Tools :
-1- ToKnow.pas : Display resources for the newbies
-2- ArrayUtil.pas : Set of tools to manipulate arrays